Concepts

 /// ...
 Point details

-requires expression
+requires requires

 Compound requirements

 We can also apply constraints on the expressions within a requires expression, ensuring the types or properties these expressions will have.
-These are called compound expressions, which we create by wrapping our individual rules from a requires expression in braces and use a -> followed by a constraint on the return type of the expression.
+These are called compound expressions, which we create by wrapping our individual rules from a requires expression in braces and use a ->

 /// ...
 Point details